 Sonja Pippin, Ph.D., CPA

-Sonja Pippin is an associate professor in accounting and the director of the Master in Accountancy Program at the University of Nevada, Reno.
+Sonja Pippin is an associate professor of accounting and the director of the Master in Accountancy Program at the University of Nevada, Reno.
 Pippin received her Ph.D. from Texas Tech University and joined the faculty at the University of Nevada, Reno in 2006.
 She has published in a number of academic and practitioner-oriented journals including Behavioral Research in Accounting, the Journal of the American Taxation Association, the Journal of Legal Tax Research, the Journal of Accountancy, and the CPA Journal.

 Pippin’s research interests are in the area of taxes and taxpayer behavior in the context of proposed and actual changes in tax legislation.
 She has also examined the impact of technology on the accounting profession (especially in the tax context) and compared tax legislation and tax systems in a global context.